Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

 with $\mathbf{r}_t=(\bm{\rho}_\textrm{out},z_t)$.
 In practice, an exact matching between the focusing plane and coherence volume is difficult to obtain especially for deep imaging (\textit{i.e} low single-to-multiple scattering ratio).
 We will describe further how matrix imaging can provide a robust observable for this fine tuning.

-Figures~\ref{fig:image}\alex{a$_2$-a$_4$} display longitudinal and transverse cross-sections of the cornea obtained for a normal incident plane wave (see also Supplementary Movies 1 and 2~\cite{paul2023}).
+Figures~\ref{fig:image}\corr{b$_1$, c$_1$ and d$_1$} display longitudinal and transverse cross-sections of the cornea obtained for a normal incident plane wave (see also Supplementary Movies 1 and 2).
 Although this holoscopic image can be obtained at a very high frame rate (${Fps} \sim 10^{11}$ voxels/s), it also exhibits a speckle-like feature.
-Indeed, multiply-scattered photons taking place ahead of the \alex{coherence volume} at each time $t$ can pollute the image.
-Such paths generate a random speckle noise without any connection with the medium reflectivity.
+Indeed, \corr{multiple scattering events} taking place ahead of the \alex{coherence volume} at each time $t$ can pollute the image. \corr{Multiply-scattered waves} generate a random speckle noise without any connection with the medium reflectivity.
 To remove it, a naive strategy is to sum the intensity of the holoscopic images obtained for each illumination $\mathbf{u}_\textrm{in}$. \alex{Such an incoherent compound} tends to smooth out the speckle noise but the resulting \alex{image} still exhibits an extremely low contrast due to the multiple scattering background (see Supplementary Fig.~S2).
 To get rid of it, the single-to-multiple scattering ratio shall be increased~\cite{badon_multiple_2017}.
 For this purpose, a spatial filtering of multiply-scattered photons \alex{can be performed} by means of a \alex{confocal filter}.
 Nevertheless, this operation is extremely sensitive to the focusing quality inside the sample.
 A prior optimization of the focusing process is thus needed.

 {\textbf{Digital confocal imaging.}}